cultureandempire/cultureandempire.github.io/README.md

 ### Strong Protocols

-Good protocols let strangers collaborate without upfront agreement.
+Good protocols let strangers collaborate without up-front agreement.
 They resolve destructive conflict, and turn it into valuable competition.
 The insight that lets anarchists join wise crowds as happily as anyone is that the crowd can develop its own rules.
 Typically, these rules govern remixing, identity, ranking, and so on.
 No matter what their form, good rules are simple, clear, explicitly written down, and agreed upon by all.

 If you're building a software project, you might take an existing rulebook, like the [C4.1 protocol](http://rfc.zeromq.org/spec:22) we built for ZeroMQ.
 Otherwise, you can start with a minimal rulebook and grow it over time as you see what problems hit the community.
 This is, for example, how [the Wikipedia rulebook](http://simple.wikipedia.org/wiki/Wikipedia:Rules) grew up.